 A minimum wage is the lowest hourly pay employers can legally pay their employees.
 In Canada, the minimum wage varies by province and territory, with each jurisdiction setting its own rules and regulations regarding employee compensation.
+The BC minimum wage in 2024 is $16.75 and is the second highest in the country.

 Continue reading to learn about British Columbia minimum wage laws and how they’ve changed over the years.